 The southerly Narus Valley contains the park’s only permanent water points and wildlife congregates in this area for much of the year.
 Look for buffalo and elephants in the swamps along the valley floor, giraffes and eland on the drier slopes above and scan the rock outcrops for lions.

 Kidepo Valley Drive

-The dry Kidepo Valley is short on big game but massive on scenery.
+The dry Kidepo Valley is short on the big game but massive on scenery.
 The hour-long drive to Kanangorok Hot Springs passes some magnificent landscapes.
-30 kilometers north of the park’s tourism hub at Apoka, the road crosses the dry, sandy bed of the Kidepo River to enter an expansive plain lined to the east by the Morungule mountain range and to the north by the looming, 2975m high Jebel Lotuke in South Sudan.
+30 kilometres north of the park’s tourism hub at Apoka, the road crosses the dry, sandy bed of the Kidepo River to enter an expansive plain lined to the east by the Morungule mountain range and to the north by the looming, 2975m high Jebel Lotuke in South Sudan.
 Mammals are rare in this area but ostriches and secretary birds are often seen.